prcpham-dev/Alexandria/README.md

 # Alexandria – Transcript Cleaner

 Removes line numbers and timestamps from Word documents, and merges/splits paragraphs based on capitalisation.
+(For mom)

 ## Download
 Go to the **[Releases page](../../releases/latest)** and download the file for your computer: